rbtcollins/bitnami-docker/vcloud/redmine/README.md

 ## FakeS3 pod and service

-Now that you have the database up and running, lets set up the FakeS3 server.
+FakeS3 is a lightweight server clone of Amazon S3 that simulates most of the commands supported by S3.
+If you intend to use the Amazon S3 or any other compatible service you can skip this section.

 ### FakeS3 pod

 The controller and its pod template is described in the file `fakes3-controller.yml`.

+> **Note**:
+> Change the image name to `<dockerhub-account-name>/fakes3` as per the build instructions in [FakeS3 Image](#fakes3-image).

-Using this file, you can start your FakeS3 servers with:
+Using this file, you can start the FakeS3 server with:

 ```bash
 $ kubectl create -f fakes3-controller.yml